-Sirloin Steak with Sweet Potato Baked Egg, Balsamic Glaze & Asparagus
+Sirloin Steak with Sweet Potato Baked Egg, Balsamic Glaze and Asparagus

 The team behind Mindful Chef present their tasty, protein-packed recipe for sirloin steak paired with energising sweet potato and fresh, crunchy asparagus.